-Finally, the presenting site should ensure that speakers have been given an introduction to the presenting system and the technology tools available to them.
-The interface for items such as whiteboard drawings and presentation controls, and how they interact with remote sites, should be reviewed with speakers before the presentation date.
-Speakers should also be made aware of how to highlight their presentation in such a way that remote sections of their audience can see it.
-This has been demonstrated vividly to seminar audiences on several occasions in which the speaker pulled out a laser pointer partway through the presentation and proceeded to highlight sections of the presentation while lecturing, completely forgetting that the remote audiences would not be able to see the indicator.
+Figure 3.8.
+The location of the desk of the Technical Supervisor at IRMACS (lefthand circle), and the rear video-camera, mounted on the back-wall of the IRMACS lecture theatre (right-circle). to highlight sections of the presentation while lecturing, completely forgetting that the remote audiences would not be able to see their indicator.
 In such situations, it is a delicate decision as to when it is more disruptive to the seminar to correct the speaker, or to live with the problem.
-Such decisions are often debated and made by the technical group using an instant messaging client in the background during the presentation.
+Such decisions are often debated and made by the technical group using an instant messaging client in the background during the presentation. § Live Technical Monitoring.

-Live technical monitoring.
 After thorough site preparation and testing, the next critical factor for technical success is live technical monitoring at each site during the presentation.
 Adjustments will periodically need to be made to technical equipment throughout a presentation, and in a distributed lecture, we do not have the option of just using the blackboard for the remainder of the talk.
 A technician should be available at each site to provide feedback to the other sites on technical issues and to intervene locally if there is a significant issue.

-Technical Compatibility Issues Between Sites
+3.3 Technical Compatibility Issues between Sites.